ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

     Then, run `composer run post-update-cmd` and clear the cache.

-### Contributing Back Office translations
+### Contributing back office translations

 To learn how to contribute to a translation, see [Contributing translations](contribute_translations.md).

-### Selecting Back Office language
+### Selecting back office language

-Once you have language packages enabled, you can switch the language of the Back Office in the User Settings menu.
+Once you have language packages enabled, you can switch the language of the back office in the User Settings menu.

 Otherwise, the language will be selected based on the browser language.